-- Use special heads for cleaning around implants and braces, just as you would with an electric toothbrush.
+- Use special tips for cleaning around implants and braces, just as you would with an electric toothbrush.

 And that's it!
 Many people find that once they have started using a water flosser in their oral hygiene routine, they can't be without it.
 If you have never tried one, MyDenTeeth could be a good place to start.
 The affordable price means you're not investing a lot in something you're unsure about, and the different power settings let you get used to it gently.

 If you're looking for an affordable cordless water flosser that looks and feels good and has more-than-basic functions, we think the MyDenTeeth iFloss1 is a great option.
 However, since it's out of stock right now, consider this one from Fairywill instead.
 Both these products offers value for money and a powerful water jet to effectively clean along your gums and between your teeth.